massimobonanni/mslearn-azure-developer/instructions/azure-events-messages/01-event-grid-events-to-endpoint.md

 * An Azure subscription.
 If you don't already have one, you can sign up for one [https://azure.microsoft.com/](https://azure.microsoft.com/).

-## Create a resource group
+## Create Azure Event Grid resources

-In this section of exercise you create the needed resources in Azure with the Azure CLI.
+In this section of the exercise you create the needed resources in Azure with the Azure CLI.

 1. In your browser navigate to the Azure portal [https://portal.azure.com](https://portal.azure.com); signing in with your Azure credentials if prompted.